ibm-cloud-docs/vpc/block_storage_vpc_about.md

 ## Block Storage Snapshots for VPC
 {: #vpc-storage-snapshots}

 Block Storage Snapshots for VPC are point-in-time copies of your {{site.data.keyword.block_storage_is_short}} boot or data volumes.
 To protect your data in the unlikely event of a zone or region failure, consider Block Storage Snapshots for VPC.
 By scheduling snapshots at regular intervals, data can be replicated either to another zone in the same region, or cross-region, so that a copy is available in another region.
 Snapshots can also be cached for fast restore.
 With fast restore, you can achieve a recovery time objective that is faster than restoring from a regular snapshot.
-[New]{: tag-new} Snapshots can be shared with other accounts to create volumes in their VPCs.
+Snapshots can be shared with other accounts to create volumes in their VPCs.
 For more information about Block Storage Snapshots for VPC, see [About Block Storage Snapshots for VPC](/docs/vpc?topic=vpc-snapshots-vpc-about) and [Planning snapshots](/docs/vpc?topic=vpc-snapshots-vpc-planning).

 ## Tags for {{site.data.keyword.block_storage_is_short}} volumes
 {: #storage-about-tags}